gabrieldemarmiesse/overtake/README.md

 ####  What `runtime_type_checker` do I need?
 There are so many choices!!!

 First of all, don't pick any (`"basic"` will be used by default) and see if it works.
-If the types you are using are too complicated, overtake will raise an error and tell you to use another `runtime_type_checker`.
+If the types you are using are too complicated (if you are using generics or protocols), overtake will raise an error and tell you to use another `runtime_type_checker`.

 Then you have the choice between `"beartype"` and `"pydantic"`.
 Ask yourself the question,